MISP/misp-workbench/api/README.md

     docker-compose exec api poetry run python -m debugpy --listen 0.0.0.0:5677 --wait-for-client -m pytest
     ```

 2. Press **F5** on VS Code and the IDE will connect to the remote debugpy port.

+    > NOTE: Use the "Pytest: Remote Attach (local)" debugging profile.
 ## Development and Debugging
 This guide is for Visual Studio Code, but should work with other IDEs with minor adjustements.